 - Fever or chills

 Treating Bartholin Gland Cysts

+Sometimes self-care home treatment is all you need.
 Although many times these cysts will go away on their own, they may be uncomfortable to deal with.
 Over-the-counter pain relievers, such as ibuprofen (Motrin, Advil, etc), can help with the discomfort.
 Avoid sex until the cyst has healed.

-Some women find that application of tea tree oil or witch hazel can help draw the cyst out.
+Some women find that the application of tea tree oil or witch hazel can help draw the cyst out.

 Infected cysts (abscesses)

 If you have an infected Bartholin’s gland cyst, you should make an appointment with your health care doctor.
 Sometimes, a Bartholin cyst can become infected due to underlying sexually transmitted infections, which would require treatment.